 Steve experienced tangible pain listening to spoken word, his body was saying STOP!

 He took 6 months off and began to listen and notice what was coming next into his life.
 He had several friends that told him he should be a financial advisor.
-He took a couple of weeks to pray about it, and has clients lining up before he got his licence.
+He took a couple of weeks to pray about it and has clients lining up before he got his license.

 Steve likes to hike 14ers.
 They are mountains 14000 feet and higher, he hiked Mt.
 Antero and went to the top of the mountain thinking he would hear the answer from God, but…… he got nothing.